JoseEliel/lightweight_genetic_algorithm/README.md

 The net charge of a sequence is the sum of the charges of the amino acids with Lysine (K) having a charge of +1 and Glutamic Acid (E) having a charge of -1.
 The SCD parameter is a single number that can be calculated given a sequence of charges.
 The SCD parameter is a measure of the "charge blockiness" (i.e., an alternating sequence `EKEKEK...EK` has SCD ≈ 0 while a di-block sequence `EEEE...EEEKKKK...KKK` gives a large, negative SCD) and correlates well with both the radius-of-gyration of isolated chains and with the upper-critical temperature for phase separation in multi-chain systems.

-The complete Python code for this example is shown in Figure 3.
+The complete Python code for this example is shown in below.
 In this example, an individual corresponds to a list of `E`'s and `K`'s representing the amino-acid sequence.
 This code showcases two additional important features of the `lightweight-genetic-algorithm` module: multiprocessing and the usage of additional arguments to the fitness function.

 ```python